fg-research/website/docs/_sources/blog/product/posts/lstm-ae-oil-price-anomaly-detection.rst.txt

 scheme for Anomaly Detection <https://doi.org/10.48550/arXiv.1607.00148>`__ [3],
 which we will refer to as the LSTM-AE model.
-We will demonstrate how to use our `Amazon SageMaker <https://aws.amazon.com/sagemaker/>`__ implementation of the LSTM-AE model, the `LSTM-AE SageMaker algorithm <https://aws.amazon.com/marketplace/pp/prodview-up2haipz3j472>`__, for detecting anomalies in oil price time series.
+We will demonstrate how to use our `Amazon SageMaker <https://aws.amazon.com/sagemaker/>`__ implementation of the LSTM-AE model, the :ref:`LSTM-AE SageMaker algorithm<lstm-ae-sagemaker-algorithm>`, for detecting anomalies in oil price time series.

 We will download the West Texas Intermediate (WTI) and Brent daily price